The Debutante

 Issy paled.

 ‘Well?’
 Miss Partridge cleared her throat.
-‘Since you were studying that piece of paper so intently a moment before, I can only assume you’ve been taking copious notes throughout our lesson.
+‘Since you were studying your piece of paper so intently a moment before, I can only assume you’ve been taking copious notes throughout our lesson.
 Perhaps you could be the first to provide an example of a sentence containing a conjunctive adverb for us?’

 When Issy stepped into the porch of their small, inobtrusive semi after school that afternoon, she knew not even the niggling presence of her younger sisters nor the nagging from her mum could bring her down.
 She was floating on air and bursting to share her good news.
 She’d spent the entire bus ride discussing dress options with Mila, and whilst this had been the primary topic of conversation amongst her friends for the past couple of months at least, never had it held as much import as it did when she had the security of a date and Chad’s reaction to seeing her in the dress for the very first time to consider.
-She knew it was absolutely imperative to make the best first impression she could.
+It was imperative to make the best first impression she could.

 After that, the night was theirs.
 If she and her siblings weren’t quarrelling, Issy would usually spend it watching TV or lying in her room texting Mila, or, especially on weekends, heading out to catch up with her friends.